-Internal Trade, commonly recognized as Domestic Trade or Home Trade, is the purchasing and selling of the goods and services, within the geographical borders of a country.
+Internal Trade, commonly recognized as Domestic Trade or Home Trade, is the purchasing and selling of goods and services within the geographical borders of a country.

-- Geographical Boundaries: Goods and services are bought and sold, across the country only.
-This means that the transaction may take place amidst buyer and seller of the same area, city, village or two different states, of the same country.
+- Geographical Boundaries: Buying and Selling of Goods and services take place across the country only.
+This means that the transaction may take place between buyer and seller of the same area, city, village, or two different states of the same country.

-- Legal Formalities: No to little legal formalities are to be complied with by the businessman and traders.
-This is because it does not require payment of customs duty as goods are manufactured and sold, domestically.
+- Legal Formalities: No to few legal formalities requires compliance by businessman and traders.
+This is because it does not require payment of customs duty as goods are manufactured and sold domestically.
 As well as it does not attract foreign exchange and regulatory measures.

-- Transaction: It entails transaction amidst the producers, consumers, and intermediaries, i.e. wholesalers, distributors, retailers etcetera.
+- Transaction: It entails transactions among the producers, consumers, and intermediaries, i.e. wholesalers, distributors, retailers, etcetera.

-- Distribution network: It comprises of a proper distribution network, which includes middlemen and agencies, who are involved in the business of exchange of goods and services.
+- Distribution network: It comprises a proper distribution network, which includes middlemen and agencies who are involved in the business of exchange of goods and services.

-Based on the scale of operations, the internal trade is broadly classified into two major categories:
+Based on the scale of operations, internal trade is broadly classified into two major categories:

-The business of purchasing goods in bulk quantities from producers or manufacturers and selling the same in comparatively smaller lots to other traders or say, retailers, is called Wholesale trade.
+The business of purchasing goods in bulk quantities from producers or manufacturers and selling the same in comparatively smaller lots to other traders or, say, retailers are Wholesale trade.
 The goods are sold at a lower price than the usual price by the wholesaler, at a profit.

 The wholesalers serve as a connecting joint between the manufacturers and the retailers.
 Further, they deal in specific products only.

 To start a wholesale trade, a huge amount of capital is required, as they purchase goods in large quantities for which they need to give advance to the manufacturers.
 Apart from this, they need a proper warehouse to store the goods.